No Bake Oreo Truffles

 - You heard it right.
 These are indeed no bake Oreo Truffles!
 Think serious summer heat coming up, and you can get oh-so delish desserts without switching on that heat-producing-device call the oven.
 Winning.

-Why #2: Only THREE ingredients!
+- Only THREE ingredients!
 Which translates to easy peasy.
-You can top the truffles with additional ingredients such as sprinkles and/or melted white chocolate to make them look prettier like I did in Exhibit A (below), but you really only need three key ingredients to make this thing taste wowza – lots of chocolate chips, lots of Oreos and a block of cream cheese.
+You can top the oreo cream cheese truffles with additional ingredients such as sprinkles and/or melted white chocolate to make them look prettier like I did in Exhibit A (below), but you really only need three key ingredients to make these No Bake Oreo Truffles taste wowza – lots of chocolate chips, lots of Oreos and a block of cream cheese.

-Why #3: Well, hello!
-Did I just say these things are pure deliciousness?
+- Pure deliciousness!
 Not to mention addictive, like makes-you-dream-about-it addictive.
-To say I have developed an obsession with these little truffle thingies is an understatement.
+They are kinda like chocolate covered Oreo cake balls.
+To say I have developed an obsession with these No Bake Oreo Truffles is an understatement.

 Trust it, friend.
 Just trust it.
 And you can thank me later.

 Step 1: Form Oreo Balls

 When I first got this No Bake Oreo Truffles recipe from Lisa, I would put Oreos in a zip lock bag and have John pound it with a rolling pin until they become little pieces because he is the stronger human being of the two of us.

 Or maybe I tend to boss him around the kitchen (sometimes).